 How Roller Conveyors Streamline Workplace Flow

-Smart facilities rely on gravity roller systems to move faster
+Smart facilities rely on gravity roller systems to keep work moving

 What is a roller conveyor?